For India, it’s not such a great day in the neighbourhood

 Sometimes, though, realpolitik is just short-sightedness.
 Hasina’s exit in Bangladesh followed elections a few months earlier that most — including the US — did not view as free and fair.
 India overlooked that and appeared taken by surprise when she turned out to be massively unpopular after all.

-Similarly, New Delhi’s courting of the military junta in Myanmar — which memorably led then-US President Barack Obama to upbraid India’s parliament in 2010 for “shying away” from the defense of democracy — might soon turn sour.
+Similarly, New Delhi’s courting of the military junta in Myanmar—which memorably led then-US President Barack Obama to upbraid India’s parliament in 2010 for “shying away” from the defence of democracy— might soon turn sour.
 Indian officials were incensed at the time, insisting that the strong hand of the Burmese military was needed to manage the volatile border.
 Now anti-government rebels control large parts of that same frontier, making ties to the junta more of a liability than an asset.

 It didn’t have to be this way.
-When Prime Minister Narendra Modi was first elected in 2014, he invited leaders of neighboring nations to his swearing-in.
-He had an opportunity to reset relations with all of them and to create new partnerships based on economic integration and mutual respect for democracy.
+When Prime Minister Narendra Modi was first elected in 2014, he invited leaders of neighbouring nations to his swearing-in.
+He had an opportunity to reset relations with all of them and to create new partnerships based on economic integration and mutual respect

 On the other hand, expecting smaller countries to kowtow is a mistake.
 India’s rise might be as inevitable as China’s.
-Neither would-be superpower, though, can afford to ignore the aspirations of its neighbors.
+Neither would-be superpower, though, can afford to ignore the aspirations of its neighbours.